 Students are required to provide the Admissions and Enrolment Office with original or certified qualifications, as stated in their offer, prior to enrolment unless they are a UCAS applicant who has received confirmation via UCAS Apply.
-The University is entitled to withdraw its offer to you, or terminate your enrolment as a student of the University, if it is discovered that you have made false statements, omitted significant information or provided counterfeit or forged documents in your application to the University.
+The University and QA Higher Education are entitled to withdraw the offer to you or terminate your enrolment as a student of the University and QA Higher Education, if it is discovered that you have made false statements, omitted significant information or provided counterfeit or forged documents in your application to the University.
 Non-EEA students should note that their eligibility for a Certificate of Acceptance for Studies (CAS) will be assessed separately to the academic offer.
-The offer of a place on a course at Solent University should not be taken as confirmation that the University will be able to issue a CAS for non-EEA applicants.
+The offer of a place on a course at Solent University and QA Higher Education should not be taken as confirmation that the University will be able to issue a CAS for non-EEA applicants.

 4. Payment of All Fees and Charges

 i) All students are initially registered for the full duration of their academic course/programme and remain liable for their tuition fees.
 Tuition fees cover the provision of tuition and the cost of University facilities, including the libraries and computers which are available for use when studying.

 ii) Students remain liable in the case where they are in receipt of a student loan, and where a sponsor or other third party is paying the fees.
 Students remain responsible for all course fees if their sponsor defaults on the payment, for whatever reason.

 iii) Where your fees are being paid by a corporate sponsor or private loan a copy of the sponsorship agreement or loan schedule will be required at first enrolment and annually thereafter.

 iv) If you are applying for a UK government student loan to cover the fees, details of the loan arrangement will be required at first enrolment and upon request annually thereafter.